Rupert Horsley: Early life

 At Oxford he also studied art under Sydney Carline and Paul Nash.

+Career

 He was appointed as an Assistant Master at Wellington College Berkshire (1929-1966); however he was told that they did not need History teachers, so was sent to Munich to learn German, and to the Sorbonne to improve his French, and subsequently taught both for the rest of his teaching career.
 In 1933 the Cambridge University Press published his book 'A German Course' which was re-issued by them in 2016 (ISBN 9781316612651).

 At Wellington he became housemaster of The Murray early in his career - the youngest master ever to be put in charge of a house - and subsequently The Picton (1949-1961).
 Despite suffering two long bouts in hospital with polyneuropathy totalling almost a year and a half, he resumed teaching and only retired from Wellington in 1966, moving to Oxford where he taught languages at Lincoln, Brasenose and Oxford Brookes.
 As a teacher, he was an early advocate for language laboratories - although he failed to persuade Wellington to invest in one; in the 50's and 60's most schools did not think it necessary to teach students how to speak foreign languages with a good accent.
 He tried to change this by carrying a reel-to-reel Grundig tape-recorder into his classrooms so that his pupils could record answers to questions, practice listening to themselves, and improve their accents.
 He also devised other innovative teaching methods, such as visual aids together with Mary Comber, to help in the learning of lists - for example of exceptions to certain grammatical rules.
 Outside his teaching duties he built a rock garden by the old theatre, produced Shakespearian Tragedies with his wife Joy, encouraged his pupil's involvement in art and music, coached the Cricket Colts, and skied, canoed, and skated.
 During the war he organised Landwork for the entire school, which became self-sufficient in vegetables as a result, and trained the Air Section.
 Together with David Waddington, Head of Science, he orchestrated the College's response to World Refugee Year, which "raised hundreds of pounds and established a link with The Ockenden Venture," and also supported a refugee, Frau Koder, near Graz in Austria, who had become separated from her son and family during the war.
 This support helped her to build her own house after many years spent in displaced persons camps.